 The wearer’s NVB Ratio describes how the wearer adjusts his or her gaze vertically during the entire measurement.
 The various colours indicate the different levels of acuity to perform typical tasks at each distance.

 That ratio is close to 0 for wearers who have a strong tendency to lower their eyes whenever they move to the next line, and therefore change their head and body posture or the tablet position only slightly; the ratio is close to 1 when wearers maintain a static gaze position, i.e., they have a strong tendency to change their posture and/or the tablet position vertically while reading.

 1) The wearer’s frame is positioned in a clip that is used to define the frame’s position in space and, by extension, the wearer’s posture and head movements

 2) The wearer’s baseline far-vision position is measured in primary gaze position, using the Visioffice 2

-3) The wearer grasps the tablet and gazes at the blue dot in the center until detected by the camera; then the movement of the target is activated and the gaze position and movements are continuously recorded
+3) The wearer grasps the tablet and gazes at the blue dot in the centre until detected by the camera; then, the movement of the target is activated, and the gaze position and movements are continuously recorded

 The data records

 - The NVB Point, which is the wearer’s average gaze position during the measurement, representing the wearer’s reading posture;